 The results were amazing.
 The whole family got well, and the wife ended up going back to work in her husband’s clinic.
 The daughter finished medical school, and the son was able to play the violin again, and today – as far as I know – is the symphony conductor at his college.
 Successfully treating this family was the turning point for us in our approach to Lyme disease.

 Not long after treating this family, we began to treat many more people with Lyme disease – maybe 50 per year initially.
 Now, we treat 150-200 people per year, and statistically, the patients that we see are those who have a long history of disease and who have seen somewhere between 10 and 20 doctors.
 They are people who have received all kinds of conventional and natural treatments, from nutrition to antibiotics—to you name it.
 So, when they get here, they are so-called “lost causes,” because no treatment or doctor has been able to help them thus far.

-Fortunately, we have found that we are able to get over 60 percent of these patients “back to life” by using hyperthermia, along with a variety of adjunct treatments.
-By the time they leave our clinic, they are functioning well and are able to return to work and live a normal life.
+Fortunately, we have found that we are able to get 74.3% percent of these patients “back to life” (measured by a reduction of Burrascano-Score of at least 50%) by using hyperthermia, along with a variety of adjunct treatments.
+By the time they leave our hospital, they are functioning well and are able to return to work and live a normal life.
 And, I have many testimonials to prove this.
-You can find some of these on the Klink St. Georg website: CancerClinicStGeorg.com/en/patients-testimonials.
+You can find some of these on the Klinik St. George’s website here.